Stoyan Koprivlenski: K-1

 On February 8, 2024, it was announced that Koprivlenski would be one of sixteen participants of the K-1 World MAX 2024 - World Tournament Opening Round event where he would face Kacper Muszyński on March 20, 2024.
 He lost the fight by unanimous decision.

 Koprivlenski faced Buakaw Banchamek in the 2024 K-1 World MAX Championship quarterfinal at K-1 World MAX 2024 - World Championship Tournament Final on July 7, 2024, as a replacement for Ouyang Feng, who withdrew from the competition due to a rib injury.
 He won the fight by unanimous decision.
 Koprivlenski overcame Dengue Silva by unanimous decision in the semifinals and faced Viktor Akimov in the finals of the one-day tournament.
 He captured the tournament title by a first-round knockout.

 Koprivlenski faced the Krush Super Welterweight champion Jinku Oda in a non-title bout at K-1 World GP 2024 in Osaka on October 5, 2024.
 He won the fight by unanimous decision, after an extra fourth round was contested.

 Koprivlenski faced Abdoulaye Diallo at Pro Fight 28 on May 31, 2025.
 He won the fight by unanimous decision.

 Koprivlenski faced Kubilay Tarhan at Brave CF 97 on July 12, 2025.
 He won the fight by a second-round knockout.

 Koprivlenski faced Denis Tapu at K-1 World MAX 2025 - World Tournament Opening Round on September 7, 2025.
 He won the fight by unanimous decision.

 Koprivlenski was scheduled to face Minoru Kimura at K-1 World MAX 2025 - World Championship Tournament Final, Quarterfinals.
 Kimura was withdrawn due to an injury on October 10, 2025, leaving Koprivlenski in need of a new opponent.

+Koprivlenski faced Hercules WanKongOhm.WKO in the quarterfinals of the 2025 World MAX at K-1 World MAX 2025 - World Championship Tournament Final on November 15, 2025.
+He won the fight by unanimous decision, with scores of 30–28, 30—28 and 30–27.
+Koprivlenski advanced to the semifinals of the one-day tournament, where he lost to Darryl Verdonk by a third-round knockout.

+Koprivlenski faced Joey Klijenburg at Brave CF 107 on August 1, 2026.
+In front of an audience of 5000, he won the fight by unanimous decision.